mterenzi/AsciiArt/README.md

 # AsciiArt

-## This takes static images and gifs and converts them into Ascii to be displayed in the terminal.
+## This takes static images or gifs and converts them into Ascii to be displayed in the terminal.